-The Dominican authorities, including the Central Bank, have had discussions in the past with the IMF about the possibility of designing a new lending arrangement.
-As of the date of this offering memorandum, it is uncertain whether the Republic and IMF will enter into such an arrangement.
+The Dominican authorities, including the Central Bank, have had discussions with the IMF about the possibility of designing a new lending arrangement that will support the Government's efforts to balance its accounts and develop long-term macroeconomic stability.
+As of the date of this offering memorandum, it is uncertain whether the Republic and IMF will enter into a new agreement.
 See "Risk Factors-Risks Relating to the Republic-The Republic may be unable to obtain financing on satisfactory terms in the future, which could adversely affect its ability to service its public debt, including the bonds" and "Public Sector Debt-External Debt-IMF."